alextanhongpin/architecture-decision-records/architecture/001-step-driven-development.md

  One of the advantage of step driven development is that now it can read as a pseudo code.
 We can even add tools to log each steps as a snapshot together with the request response and also generate sequence diagram with it.

+## Functional Steps

+Pure functions steps can be used directly, assuming that we have control over the input of the previous steps.

+## Steps with dependencies

+For steps with dependencies, we can inject it after building it.
+Usually it is preferable to pass an interface too since we don't really care about the implementation.

 ##